Spirals-Team/test4repair-experiments/results/math/95/jGenProg/readme.md

 Nb of EvoSuite Tests: 19

-Nb of Failing EvoSuite Tests: 19
+Nb of Failing EvoSuite Tests: 2

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 21
+Average Nb of EvoSuite Tests: 19.42

-Average Nb of Failing EvoSuite Tests: 3.24
+Average Nb of Failing EvoSuite Tests: 1.72

+Average Nb of Test-adequate patches: 11

 ---